mytarget-test-team/seismograph/docs/layers.rst

 Layers
 ======

-Any of runnable objects can get layers for expand logic on different levels.
+Any of runnable objects can get layers for expanded logic on different levels.
 Layers is chain of callbacks.
 Context object call to chain of layers, he is responsible for that.